ehoang0106/blog/source/_drafts/application-load-balancer.md

 ### Primary Region Failure

 1. Health checks detect the primary region is unavailable
+2. CloudWatch Alarm triggers a Lambda function to spin up the secondary region (US East)
-2. Route53 automatically routes traffic to the secondary region (US East)
+3. Route53 automatically routes traffic to the secondary region
-3. Users continue to access the application through the same URL
+4. Users continue to access the application through the same URL
-4. When the primary region recovers, traffic fails back automatically
+5. When the primary region recovers, traffic fails back automatically
+6. After the primary region is recovered, the CloudWatch Alarm will turn off the secondary region to save cost

 ### Traffic Spike